Have You Ever Wondered How Much

 If you haven't captured the moral of that story yet, here it is in plain English..
 The ONLY PURPOSE of individual taxation is simply to intimidate the American citizen.
 It's kind of like the purpose of Boot Camp in the military.
 "We tear men apart so we can rebuild them into soldiers," is how the recruiting sergeant said it to my grandson the other day.

-In 1848 Abraham Lincoln noted that a good man could earn $10 per month.
+In 1848 Abraham Lincoln noted that a good man could easily earn $10 per month.
 President Lincoln invented the federal income tax in 1861 in order to finance the Civil War.
 Being a very wise man, his plan only taxed the rich and wealthy.
 That made everyone feel safe and secure from having to contribute.
 Remember, anyone that could claim $90 per year in earnings back then was one of the big buck earners.
 Lincoln's bill called for a 3% tax on any resident with an annual income exceeding $600 -- Taxing rich people has been all the rage ever since.

 But, our government was too efficient.
 Acting independently of party dogma, Chester A. Arthur, our 21st President, tried to lower tariff rates so the Government would not be constantly embarrassed by annual surpluses of revenue.
 This Federal budget surplus had been accumulating since the end of the Civil War.

 The income tax law was voted out in 1872.
-It was tried again in 1894, but declared unconstitutional in 1895 President Taft proposed a new constitutional amendment on June 16, 1909 in an address to Congress that resurrected both on individual taxes and an excise tax "upon the privilege of doing business as an artificial entity and of freedom from a general partnership liability enjoyed by those who own the stock"
+It was tried again in 1894, but declared unconstitutional in 1895 President Taft proposed a new constitutional amendment on June 16, 1909 in an address to Congress that resurrected both an "income tax" on individual taxes and an excise tax "upon the privilege of doing business as an artificial entity and of freedom from a general partnership liability enjoyed by those who own the stock"

 On February 25, 1913, the Secretary of State, Philander Knox, proclaimed that the amendment had been ratified by the necessary three- -fourths of the states, and thus had become part of the Constitution.
 Subsequently, the Revenue Act of 1913, an income tax of just 1%, was passed by the Congress.
 BUT, ONLY THE RICHEST PEOPLE HAD TO PAY IT.